andrevdm/haskellRogueLike/README.md

 TODO
  - Next (in order)
-   - Collisions
    - Layers (actors above entities)
-     - Note that actor is show over background fine, but not over other entity
+     - Note (gif) that actor is show over background fine, but not over other entity
      - Browser handles transparency so use it for layers
    - Scrolling the viewport